Encourage key volunteers/leaders in your system and community – “Have you ever considered being a board member?”

 Motivated to improve the quality of education for all children

 Strong advocate for quality education

-Knows the proper role of a school board
+Knows the effective role of a board of education

 Representative of the diversity of the community